 Salomon Ghost FS 100 Ski Boots

-A boot designed for the intermediate skier who desires customization, without the arduous stiffness of racing roots.
-The Ghosts are easy to handle boot and will keep your feet comfortable until you are in the bar at the end of the skiing day.
+This next pair is a boot that was designed for the intermediate skier who desires customization, without the arduous stiffness of racing roots.
+The Ghosts are easy to handle boot and will keep your feet comfortable until you are back in your room relaxing at the end of the skiing day.

 Atomic Hawk 80

 One of the trickiest parts of being a skier is navigating between the beginner and intermediate mode.
 For riders who are entering that state or are currently in it, then one of the best ski boots to consider is the Atomic Hawk 80.
 This pair is considered to be the best ski boots for women for several reasons.
 For starters, it caters to the transitory period between beginner and intermediate level.
 The brand Atomic has produced a boot that balances ease of use with fundamental performance, which will aid progression to an expert level.